-NOTE: This paragraph C.5 is not applicable to Software, Hardware Deliverables and Professional Services.
+NOTE: This paragraph C.5 is not applicable to Software, Hardware, Customer Equipment Deliverables and Professional Services.

-In the event of a security incident concerning XaaS/Cloud Services (e.g. system intrusion, malware incident), the Purchaser may suspend its access to the said Service until the incident is resolved.
+In the event of a security incident concerning XaaS/Cloud Services (e.g. system intrusion, malware incident), the Purchaser may suspend his access to the said Service until the incident is resolved.